rnakato/SSP/README.md

 The outputs of SSP are displayed in PDF format and also written to text files.

 # 2. Install
-### 2.0 Docker image

-We have probatively uploaded a docker image for SSP and DROMPA on Docker Hub.

-To obtain the docker image, type:

-    docker pull rnakato/ssp_drompa

 ### 2.1 Dependencies
 SSP is written in C++11 and requires the following programs and libraries.